jeffsp/SPOC/apps/tool/tool.1.md

 \-\-resolution=*#*
 :   Set the resolution used for upsampling

+\-\-field-filename=*FN*
+:   Set the filename of the text file used with the *set-field* command.
+    This file (or named pipe) will contain newline separated values for the field being set.

 # COMMANDS

 \-\-get-field=*F*, -g *F*
-:   Get point field *F* and write it either to stdout or to a file as
+:   Get point field *F* and write it to stdout as text. *F* can be one of
-    text. *F* can be one of 'x', 'y', 'z', 'c', 'p', 'i', 'r', 'g', 'b', or 'e#', where the '#' after the 'e' specifies the extra field number.
+    'x', 'y', 'z', 'c', 'p', 'i', 'r', 'g', 'b', or 'e#', where the '#' after the 'e' specifies the extra field number.

 \-\-recenter-xy
 :   Recenter the point cloud by subtracting the mean X and Y value from